edgedb/easy-edgedb/chapter6/index.md

 ## Just type \<json> to generate json

 What do we do if we want the same output in json?
 It couldn't be easier: just cast using `<json>`.
-Any type in EdgeDB (except `bytes`) can be cast to json this easily:
+Any type in EdgeDB can be cast to json this easily:

 ```edgeql
 select <json>Vampire {